ghiscoding/slickgrid-universal/docs/grid-functionalities/Custom-Tooltip-(plugin).md

 ## Tooltip Types
 ### Cell Custom Tooltip with `formatter`
-You can create a Custom Tooltip which will show up when hovering a cell by simply providing a `formatter` [via a Column Definition](/ghiscoding/slickgrid-universal/wiki/Custom-Tooltip-(plugin)#via-column-definition) (per column) OR [via Grid Options](/ghiscoding/slickgrid-universal/wiki/Custom-Tooltip-(plugin)#via-grid-options) (all columns of the grid), the formatter is the same structure as a regular formatter and accepts html string.
+You can create a Custom Tooltip which will show up when hovering a cell by simply providing a `formatter` [via a Column Definition](#via-column-definition) (per column) OR [via Grid Options](#via-grid-options) (all columns of the grid), the formatter is the same structure as a regular formatter and accepts html string.
 ```ts
 // define your custom tooltip in a Column Definition OR Grid Options
 customTooltip: {
   formatter: this.tooltipFormatter,
 },
 ```
-here's a simple formatter (you can see the result in the [UI Sample](/ghiscoding/slickgrid-universal/wiki/Custom-Tooltip-(plugin)#ui-sample) gif below)
+here's a simple formatter (you can see the result in the [UI Sample](#ui-sample) gif below)
 ```ts
 tooltipFormatter(row, cell, value, column, dataContext, grid) {
     const tooltipTitle = 'Custom Tooltip';